yunseo-kim/yunseo-kim.github.io/_posts/en/2022-03-09-Mass-and-Energy-Particles-and-Waves.md

 $$ \lambda = \frac {2.860 \times 10^{-9}}{\sqrt{E}} \tag{9}$$

-Here, the unit of $\lambda$ is cm, and $E$ is the kinetic energy of the neutron expressed in eV.
+where $\lambda$ is in cm and $E$ is the neutron's kinetic energy expressed in eV.

 ### Considering Relativistic Effects (e.g., Electrons)
-Directly solve the previous relativity equations to calculate momentum $p$.
+Calculate momentum $p$ by directly solving the relativistic equations:

 $$ p=\frac {1}{c} \sqrt{E^2_{total}-E^2_{rest}} \tag{10}$$